tw4449-s-MAS-Submods/Custom-Room-Den/README.md

 # Custom-Room-Den
-This submod adds a cozy green-walled room where you can relax with Monika.
+This submod adds a cozy green-walled den where you can relax with Monika.

 #### Hi!
 First of all: thank you for wanting to use my work!
 It means a lot that I can do something to make people’s time with their Monika that much better.

 #### Anyhow, right to the instructions.